jreisinger/docs/data/notes/φιλοσοφία/reasonable-god.md

 # Arguments against

-## There were and are reasonable people who believe that God does not exist (atheists):
+## There were and are reasonable people who believe that God does not exist (atheists)

 * [Richard P. Feynman](http://www.wall.org/~aron/blog/what-about-science/)